| Presentation by Pavlos Voskopoulosat the First AEKA Congress in Athens

 still do not have the right even to visit their family homes, because

+the Foreign Ministry blacklists them as politically undesirable.
 As for the policy of a minority itself, Rainbow has repeatedly stated

 that along with advocating for its own rights, it has a responsibility